theobald-software/theobald-software.github.io/content/_en/online-help-editorial-guide.md

 The editorial guidelines consist of the following parts:
 - Style guide
 - Two document templates
-- Graphic concept for screenshots  (rudimental)
+- Graphic concept for screenshots  (rudimentary)